julia-martyniuk/personal_scheduler/README.md

 - Add new deadlines with subject, task type, date, and auto-assigned priority;
 - Update status and notes for selected tasks;
 - Delete selected deadline entries;
-- Save and load your schedule from a local `.csv` file
+- Save your current schedule locally to `.csv` file
+- Check your progress

 # Requirements